Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-The raw confocal image exhibits a strong amplitude drop with depth (Fig.~\ref{normZ}).
+The raw confocal image actually exhibits a strong amplitude drop with depth (Supplementary Figure~9).
 This attenuation is due to the decay of energy experienced by seismic waves while they propagate.
 Without compensation, this attenuation strongly degrades the contrast of the confocal image at large depths.

-The depth attenuation of the confocal signal can be caused by several factors such as geometrical spreading, scattering and absorption (intrinsic or anelastic attenuation)~\cite{Shapiro1993,Aki1969}.
+The depth attenuation of the confocal signal can be caused by several factors such as geometrical spreading, scattering and absorption (intrinsic or inelastic attenuation)~\cite{Shapiro1993,Aki1969}.
 In the present case, the geometrical spreading of waves is compensated, at least partially, by the focusing process performed both at input and output of the reflection matrix.
-The attenution of the confocal image is thus mainly due to scattering and absorption.
+The attenuation of the confocal image is thus mainly due to scattering and absorption.
 In a statistically homogeneous disordered medium, the mean intensity, $\langle |I(\bm{\rho},z)|^2\rangle $, shall scale as $\exp (-2 z/\ell_{\textrm{ext}})$. $\ell_{\textrm{ext}}$ is the extinction length that combines the scattering and absorption losses as follows: $\ell_{\textrm{ext}}^{-1}=\ell_{\textrm{s}}^{-1}+\ell_{\textrm{a}}^{-1}$, with $\ell_{\textrm{s}}$, the scattering mean free path and $\ell_{\textrm{a}}$, the absorption length.

 To retrieve such an exponential decay, the random-like fluctuations of the confocal image due to lateral reflectivity variations should be priorly smoothed out by averaging.
-The resulting mean confocal intensity, $\langle |I(\bm{\rho},z)|^2\rangle_{\bm{\rho}} $, is displayed in log-scale as a function of effective depth $z$ in Fig.~\ref{normZ}.
+The resulting mean confocal intensity, $\langle |I(\bm{\rho},z)|^2\rangle_{\bm{\rho}} $, is displayed in log-scale as a function of effective depth $z$ in Supplementary Figure 9.
 It highlights four depth ranges with distinct decay rates.
-For each depth range, the decrease of the mean confocal intenity is fitted by an exponential curve whose decay provides an estimation of $\ell_{\textrm{ext}}$ reported in Tab.~\ref{table1}.
+For each depth range, the decrease of the mean confocal intensity is fitted by an exponential curve whose decay provides an estimation of $\ell_{\textrm{ext}}$ reported in Tab.~\ref{table1}.